 It’s been a while since we’ve watched a finely crafted (murder-)mystery thriller like Dhuruvangal Pathinaaru (well ‘Nibunan’ wasn’t that bad but it never quite soared to the heights that it could have) and ‘Thupparivaalan’, I guess, is somewhere close to an answer.
 The movie, written and directed by Mysskin, and starring Vishal (and produced by him as well), pits an Indianized version of Arthur Conan Doyle’s Sherlock Holmes – named Kaniyan Poongundran, against a vile, murderous antagonist who calls himself Devil (Vinay).

-While there are barely any commercial compromises made (#1 No songs, just a haunting violin-ruled background score by Arrol Corelli #2 No forced romance track) in the making of ‘Thupparivaalan’, it is the unorthodox, idiosyncratic writing style of Mysskin that leaves a solid mark.
-The humor is subtle, at times unintentional, and sprinkled at the most unanticipated of instances (such as a man getting converted into a plant-vase during an action scene; Santa getting kicked in the crotch; and the camera doing repeated 360 degree rotations while the chief antagonist breaks eggs into a frying pan; the manner in which the cops keep running – almost circus like).
+While making ‘Thupparivaalan,’ there are hardly any commercial compromises (#1: No songs, only a haunting violin-dominated background score by Arrol Corelli #2: No forced romance track).
+What leaves a solid mark is Mysskin’s unorthodox, idiosyncratic writing style.
+The humor is subtle, at times unintentional, and scattered at the most unexpected instances (such as a man transforming into a plant-vase during an action scene; Santa receiving a kick in the crotch; and the camera executing repeated 360-degree rotations while the chief antagonist breaks eggs into a frying pan; the cops running in a manner almost circus-like).

 Mysskin